iVishalr/dockerNN/README.md

 model.set_ip(IP)
 ```

 The above code instantiates our model. `register_parameters()` will ask DockerNN to make note of all the parameters in our model.
 Internally, DockerNN will create a HashMap containing pointers to the parameters in all the submodules used in the model. `set_ip(IP)` will ask DockerNN to use the given IP address for making requests to kubernetes cluster.
+IP will be localhost if IP is not passed explicitly.

 Now we will create a loss function for training our model.